• Home

 Recipe Included: Jalapeno Bagels

 Pancakes, Pancakes! by Eric Carle is a perfect read for one of my favorite breakfast foods.
 There are lots of books about pancakes.
-In fact, that could be a whole book list on its own.
+That could be a whole book list on its own.
 But, I’m partial to Carle’s story.

 Recipe Included: Pancakes